Prisca92/Project-4-final/README.md

                             EXPLORATORY DATA ANALYSIS (EDA)

 This step was used to make the original data ready for model building.
-This Data pre-processing step included variable scaling, converting categorical variable to numerical.
 In general, it is a series of tasks to make original data consumable and understandable for machine-learning models.

 Processing:
 - Normalizing the data
-- Renaming columns
-- Transforming columns to be numerical features
+- Adding columns
-- using pd.get_dummies to convert categorical data to numerical features
+- Convert categorical data to numerical features
 - Converting file to csv file
-- Check for balance
+- Check balance